 The pencil is available with 0.3mm, 0.7mm, 0.9mm, or 2mm lead, and the size is marked on its push button.
 It has a fixed lead sleeve and underneath the push button is an eraser with a clearing pin (except for 2. mm).
 There is also a lead grade indicator to quickly identify which grade of lead is in pencil.

 2. Top 5 Mechanical Pencils

 Our top 5 Mechanical pencils have something to suit everyone’s needs.
 There is the practical Pentel Twist Erase with its large eraser.
 For those who require a more ergonomic grip, the Pilot DR Grip is one of the finest of this type.

-If you love your pencils to have a sharp lead, then the super clever Uni Kuru Toga self-sharpening pencil is just the thing.
-Or if you need something more robust then you will not go too far wrong with the Zebra Stainless Steel mechanical pencil.
+If you love your pencils with a sharp lead, then the super clever Uni Kuru Toga self-sharpening pencil is just the thing.
+Or, if you need something more robust, then you will not go too far wrong with the Zebra Stainless Steel mechanical pencil.